maxfriedmann/cypress-cucumber-preprocessor/docs/faq.md

 This might be because you're trying to specify `-e / --env` multiple times, but [multiple values should be comma-separated](https://docs.cypress.io/guides/guides/command-line#cypress-run-env-lt-env-gt).

-## Negated tags / complex tag expressions aren't working as expected
+## Negated tags / complex tag expressions aren't working as expected on Windows

 Windows / CMD.EXE users must be aware that single-quotes bear no special meaning and should not be used to group words in your shell.
 For these users, only double-quotes should be used for this purpose.
 What this means is that, for these users, running `cypress run --env tags='not @foo'` <ins>is not going to behave</ins> and double-quotes must be used.
 Furthermore, similar scripts contained in `package.json` should also use double-quotes (escaped necessarily, as that is JSON).